 Although it is easy to say that education is needed, the "devil is in the details".
 Funding related to nitrogen has focused on research, to the almost total exclusion of developing strong educational programs for irrigation and nitrogen management either at the university level, or for universities to develop extension materials and programs.

-It was beyond the scope of the Panel's task to develop an educational/training program, but the Panel emphasizes that a good education/awareness/training program must address the following:
+It was beyond the scope of the Panel's task to develop an educational or training program, but the Panel emphasizes that an effective program must address the following: